 3. Secure a business loan to do the deal

 You may require a loan to help boost your buying position.
 A commercial mortgage is widely considered one of the most common forms of finance used to buy commercial property.

 There is now a range of lending sources.
 You should look across the market to compare mortgages and secure the best deal.

 Lenders require a significant amount of information before agreeing a commercial mortgage.
 They will typically ask you for a range of details, which might include a business plan, commercial mortgage repayment proposal and business bank statements and accounts.

-When you have found a commercial property you want to buy, you will need to make a written offer – usually to the vendor’s commercial estate agent.
+When you have found a commercial property to buy, you will need to make a written offer – usually to the vendor’s commercial estate agent.

 If the vendor refuses your offer, it is worth trying to negotiate to reach a mutually acceptable level.
 Remember that the seller has a number of factors to consider, including your price and the speed at which you can complete the deal.

 When your offer is accepted, politely request that the commercial property is taken off the market to prevent other interested parties from closing in on the deal.

 You should carry out a local authority search to unearth anything that might impact the commercial property and the wider area.

 The search may include details of relevant planning applications, building regulations, transport development and other issues, such as contaminated land.